How to add B2B value

 So if "adding value" is simply being useful, things get a little clearer, don't you think?

-Adding customer value is like panning for gold
+Adding 'value' is like panning for gold

 Value - I mean being useful - could apply to anything.
 So where do you start?
 Especially in complex B2B environments?